vmware/ansible-collection-alb/docs/avi_gslb.rst

                   - Cud operations on gslb, gslbservice, gslbgeodbprofile and other federated objects will be rejected.
                 </div>
                                 <div style="font-size: small">
-                  - The rest-api disabling helps in upgrade scenarios where we don't want configuration sync operations to the gslb member when the member is being
+                  - The rest-api disabling helps in upgrade scenarios where we dont want configuration sync operations to the gslb member when the member is being
                 </div>
                                 <div style="font-size: small">
                   - upgraded.